marcelduin/Micrio.Blogpost.wasm-v3/README.md

 *Third time's a charm.*

-This iteration, I used what I've learned in my previous two iterations:
+This iteration, I used what I'd learned in my previous two iterations:

 1. **It's possible to have the entire rendering logic inside WebAssembly**
 2. **It's possible to combine JS and WebAssembly fluently**